 Looking at the mental and social readjustment issue of returning veterans from a communicative and social constructionist lens serves two useful purposes: (1) giving us a new way to understand the role of community conversations with veterans and the way to talk with and about them as potentially healing conversations, and (2) expanding the moral frameworks within which the society looks at itself, engaging an outside perspective of returning veterans to shift attention to shared values and opportunities for exploring common ground.
 The second of these is likely the most difficult, but is invoked by the comments of Jeremy Butler referred to earlier.
 As he stated it, such a profound change is only possible if we shift our anger from the others we are being pitted against by polarized media narratives (on both sides of the conflict) and towards the forces of manipulation that are serving to divide us.
 Such a shift moves us towards paying further attention to the whole, and not just the parts that are, or appear to be, in conflict.

-Returning to Adler’s concept of mental health as a function of social connection, we can envision that the social fabric provides a context for communication which is for the most part based upon moral and ethical codes (Ruesch & Bateson, 1951).
-These moral codes are shared within a culture, and in turn govern the quality of our relationships, and the coherence of meaning, established within groups.
+In keeping with Adler’s concept of mental health as a function of social connection, we can envision that the social fabric provides a context for communication which is for the most part governed by moral and ethical codes (Ruesch & Bateson, 1951).
+Within this context, we also have a number of resources from which meaning is derived, including “stories, images, symbols, and institutions” sustained by practices that reflexively define and perpetuate them (Parrish-Sprowl, p.
+296).
+These moral codes, practices and resources are shared within a culture, and in turn govern the quality of our relationships, and the coherence of meaning established within groups.
 We can also imagine that a moral injury is something that conflicts with or damages those moral codes.
 Therefore, the collective space in which we share that meaning, and engage in communication is a productive place to engage when seeking to understand, analyze, or address moral injury.
-This leads us to the matter of finding appropriate mental models to guide the process.
+This leads us to the matter of finding new, and possibly more helpful, mental models to guide the process.

 Adler, Social Construction, and the Collective Turn in Healing Trauma